purpose of anneal heat treating may involve one or more

 annealing and hardening temperatures are:

 temperatures allow for the effects of slight variations in

 the impurities present and also the thermal lag associated

 for a time dependent on the thickness of the article, the

 steel is very slowly cooled.
 This treatment is known as full

 annealing, and is used for removing strains from forgings

 and castings, improving machinability and also when softening

 and refinement of structure are both required.

-differs from the full annealing in that the metal is allowed to
+differs from the full annealing in that the metal is allowed

-yield point, reduction of area and impact
+tensile strength, yield point, reduction of area and impact

 value are higher than the figures obtained by annealing.

 Consider the heating of a 0,3% carbon steel.
-At the lower critical
+At the lower

-minute austenite crystals and as the temperature
+to several minute austenite crystals and as the temperature

 is raised the excess ferrite is dissolved, finally disappearing

 at the upper critical point (Ac3), still with the production

 of fine austenite crystals.
 Time is necessary for the carbon

 to become uniformly distributed in this austenite.
 The properties

 and ferrite and their relative distribution.
+These depend

 the size of the austenite grains; the smaller their size the

 better the distribution of the ferrite and pearlite.

 b) the rate of cooling through the critical range, which affects